 Finally, purchase organic and fair trade candy if you’re able to do so.
 Some of the largest candy manufacturers are major drivers of deforestation and species extinction around the globe due to their demand for sugar, palm oil, and cocoa beans.

-Photo, posted June 12, 2013, courtesy of Gregory Smith via Flickr.
+Photo, posted November 13, 2019, courtesy of Christian Collins via Flickr.